Adam Smith’s Invisible Hand Is at Our Throats

 The total amount of methane clathrates on ocean floors is not precisely known, but it is estimated to be very large indeed, corresponding to between 3,000 and 11,000 gigatons of carbon.
 The release of even a small fraction of this amount of methane into our atmosphere would greatly accelerate rising temperatures, leading to the release of still more methane, in a highly dangerous feedback loop.
 We must at all costs avoid global temperatures which will cause this feedback loop to trigger in earnest.

 For the reasons mentioned above, we can see that an economic system where selfishness and greed are exalted as the mainspring for human actions lacks both a social conscience and an ecological conscience.
 Both these dimensions are needed for the long-term survival of human civilization and the biosphere.

 We must remember, however, that the worship of the free market and the exaltation of selfishness are relatively recent developments in human history.
-Looking at threats to the future, we can almost think of the Industrial Revolution, and the global population explosion that followed from it as false steps which our species has taken.
 During most of their million-year history, humans lived in small groups, not in great cities or nations, and sharing was part of their lifestyle.
-Perhaps that lifestyle is the one to which we should return if we wish the human future to stretch out another million years.
+Perhaps that lifestyle is the one to which we should return if we wish the human future to stretch out for another million years.